Choreography by Liv Lorent, scenario by Carol Ann Duffy, music by Murray Gold

 Review by Peter Lathan

-balletLORENT’s new work is a sumptuous and entrancing retelling of the fairytale by the Bothers Grimm.
+balletLORENT’s new work is a sumptuous and entrancing retelling of the fairytale by the Brothers Grimm.
 Performed on a set (by Phil Eddolls) which is in many ways reminiscent of nineteenth century fairy story illustrations, and with costumes by Game of Thrones costume designer Michele Clapton which match the feel of the set, Rapunzel is perhaps the most balletic and romantic of Liv Lorent’s work since LUXURIA.

 That’s not to say that it is in any way old-fashioned; indeed in it we can see much of Lorent’s trademark movement language, some of which—such as climbing and hanging from overhead bars, as well as the reversal of gender roles in pas de deux—she explored in detail in la nuit intime.